 The more you look for pet-friendly accommodation options in Victoria, the more enticing choices are revealed.
-Whether it’s a relaxing country break or a fun weekend in the city that you’re after, check out this range of dog-friendly places to stay.
+Whether it’s a relaxing country break, a cabin by the beach, or a fun weekend in the city that you’re after, check out this range of dog-friendly places to stay in Victoria, including some great luxury dog-friendly accommodation.

 Must Love Dogs B&B, Rutherglen